codesign-at-unisq/.github/profile/README.md

 - Any breaking changes which affect existing APIs shuold be clearly communicated with the group.

 #### Discussion points
 - Should the aerodynamic repos (panel method, CFD, and gradients) be combined into a single repo?
 Pros: simplicity when coding.
 Cons: Requires more strict git workflow adhereance to prevent merge conflicts.
-Leadning towards mutliple smaller repos as we are not git masters.
+Leaning towards mutliple smaller repos as we are not git masters.

 ### Key Repos
 Progress checkmarks below

 #### [`hyperVehicle`](https://github.com/codesign-at-usq/hyperVehicle)
 _Parameter-based geometry generation and differentation_
-- [x] Import from previous organisation
+- [ ] Import from previous organisation

 #### `hyperPanel`
 _Fast and efficient approximate panel method for hypersonic aerodynamics and surface flow properties_